How To Adapt to the Evolution of Digital Music Marketing

 Metrics that matter now

 On streaming: save rate, replays, and playlist adds are higher-quality intent than raw plays.
-Spotify’s campaign tools like Marquee and Showcase run inside Spotify for Artists with minimum budgets typically starting at $100 per sub-campaign when self-booked (; ).
-Discovery Mode can amplify tracks in certain personalized contexts, taking a 30% commission on recording royalties for those streams, so test only when your save and repeat-listen rates are strong ( and ).
+Spotify’s campaign tools like Marquee and Showcase run inside Spotify for Artists with minimum budgets typically starting at $100 per sub-campaign when self-booked (Spotify support; budget ranges).
+Discovery Mode can amplify tracks in certain personalized contexts, taking a 30% commission on recording royalties for those streams, so test only when your save and repeat-listen rates are strong (Discovery Mode overview and commission details).

 On video: watch time, 3-second holds, and average view duration beat views.
 Shorts and Reels spark reach, long-form builds depth and search.